filecoin-project/community/CODE_OF_CONDUCT.md

 complying with all software license agreements or other intellectual property restrictions.
 You will be solely responsible for any violation of laws or others’ intellectual property rights.

+## Avoid Marketing or Soliciting

+You are welcome to post endorsements of tools, products or services that you personally found useful, but please refrain from blatant advertising, marketing or any kind of spam.
+Selling commercial services or fundraising is not allowed.

 ## Reporting Violations of this Code of Conduct